cliffchew84/nlb_work/README.md

 so as to allow me a better way to understand what books are availability in which libraries all over Singapore.

 This web scraper serves two main functions:
-1. Gathers all the books that you have bookmarked in your NLB account.
+1. Gathers all the books that you have bookmarked in your NLB account (Books_Borrowed.ipynb).
-1. Gathers all the physical books that you have borrowed from the NLB.
+1. Gathers all the physical books that you have borrowed from the NLB (Books_in_Bookmarks.ipynb).
 1. Both scripts will push the information as a DataFrame (table) into your selected Google Sheets.

 Some points to take note: